All Episodes

 He's got everybody all scared to death.

-The Americans are wee weed up over the economy.
+Americans are wee-wee'd up over the economy.

-Are Americans seasoned citizens wee weed up over rationed health care?
+Are Americans seasoned citizens wee-weed up over rationed health care?

-Who's wee weed up?
+Who's weed up?

-Hell, I'm wee weed up.
+Hell, I'm wee-weed up.

-Uh I mean that's a great way to put it.
+That's a great way to put it.

-I've been wee-weeed up for it.
+I've been wee weed up for it.

 Faith in Obama drops as reform fears rise.

-Faith in Obama.
+Faith in Obama?

-Um because of that one loud voice out there drowning out over the sensible civil voices.
+Public confidence in President Obama's leadership has declined sharply over the summer because of that one loud voice out there drowning out over the sensible civil voices.

-Here are the numbers among all Americans, 49% now express confidence that Obama will make the right decisions for the country.
+Among all Americans, 49% now express confidence that Obama will make the right decisions for the country.

 That's down from 60% at the 100-day mark.

-You don't Get that back.
+You don't get that back.

 He's all over the board.